 Not only is this Christmas market stunning to look at (it’s festooned in thousands of colourful lights, set against the impressive Town Hall, dominated by an enormous Christmas tree and comes complete with quaint wooden huts), but it’s also got loads to offer visitors.
 You can try different festive treats, shop for local trinkets, snap pictures in a photo booth, watch a live choir performance, and much more.

-Direct flights from: London (Gatwick, Stansted and Heathrow), Birmingham, Manchester, Edinburgh and Bristol.
+Direct flights from: London (Gatwick, Stansted and Heathrow), Birmingham, Manchester, Edinburgh, Liverpool

 What to buy: As well as the usual delicious foods like mulled wine and roasted chestnuts, keep an eye out for potatoes.
 Yes, potatoes!
 But these aren’t potatoes like you know them – they're actually made from marzipan.
 This is a typical Christmas product and you'll find other marzipan fruits and vegetables but potatoes are the most popular.
 Never has a potato tasted so sweet!